............................

 (Image: MB Archives from Brandon Politics)

-It was into this environment that Mrs. Tennant decided to run in the
+It was in this environment that Mrs. Tennant decided to run for city council in the

 November 26, 1936 civic election.
-She won, becoming the first woman elected to the chamber, and went straight to work on the social side of things.
+She won, becoming the first female alderman in Brandon and went straight to work.

-Tennant sat on the finance committee, which would have been no treat during the Depression, as well as the relief committee and chaired the children's welfare committee.
+Tennant sat on a number of challenging committees, given the era.
+They included the finance committee, welfare relief committee and she chaired the children's welfare committee.

-As teh Depression continued, Tennant warned at one meeting that the city would soon have no relief money left to spend.
-Borrowing was problematic as council were openly debating whether or not they could even afford to pay the interest on their current lines of credit.
+During her first year in these positions, the situation in Brandon grew worse.
+Borrowing money became problematic as council wase openly debating whether or not they could even afford to pay the interest on their current lines of credit.

 June 21, 1936.
 Winnipeg Free Press